 Photo by: BreakOut West & Matt Lucas

-Fireside Festival, Kelowna’s Winter Arts and Music Festival, returns from February 2 – 4, 2024!
+Fireside Festival, Kelowna’s Winter Arts and Music Festival, returns from January 31 to February 2, 2025!
 Music lovers can indulge in three days of entertainment hosted at Red Bird Brewing and BNA Brewing Co & Eatery.
-The festival line-up features numerous local and BC-based performers, including Snotty Nose Rez Kids, Moontricks, Windmills, and many more.
-Diverse acts performing throughout the weekend include musical styles from hip-hop and rap to folk and rock and everything in between.
-Several DJs will be taking the stage, too.
+The festival line-up features numerous Canadian performers and DJs, including The Funk Hunters, Haviah Mighty, WHIPPED CREAM, and many more.

 For more events in and around Kelowna, visit our online Calendar of Events.